- Email email@example.com firstname.lastname@example.org

-Lekha S. Chakraborty is an Associate Professor at NIPFP.
+Lekha S. Chakraborty is a Professor at NIPFP.
 She is also affiliated as Research Associate with the Levy Economics Institute of Bard College, New York.

 She is the pioneer economist in institutionalising Gender Budgeting in India, with Chief Economic Advisor, Ministry of Finance, Govt of India in 2004.
 Her areas of interest are Macroeconomics of Public Finance, Fiscal Federalism, Extractive sector Economics, Financing Human Development and Gender Budgeting.

 She is the recipient of Infoys best PhD thesis award from Indian Institute of Science (IISc) Bangalore.